 Why the Categories Are Converging

 The honest truth is that these categories are collapsing into each other.
 EDR vendors have added network and cloud telemetry and rebranded as XDR.
 XDR vendors have added managed service tiers and started offering MDR.
 The labels are becoming less meaningful than the actual capabilities.
 What matters more than the category label: how many of your security tools does this solution ingest and correlate?
 If it only sees endpoints, it is functionally EDR regardless of what the vendor calls it.
 Who investigates the alerts?
 Platforms like VORXOC are built around this principle: the investigation workspace is the same whether your internal team operates it or Helxon's SOC analysts operate it on your behalf.
+If you are also weighing where SIEM and SOAR fit alongside EDR, XDR, and MDR, see our SIEM vs SOAR vs XDR vs MDR breakdown.

 Building a Detection Stack That Actually Works